znadhiac/boutique_hotel_performance_analysis/README.md

 - **MySQL:** Used to design the relational schema and perform analytical queries using joins, aggregations, and filtering to answer business questions and extract insights.
 - **Python (Pandas) and Jupyter Notebook:** Used for data cleaning and preprocessing, including handling missing values, removing duplicates, correcting data types, and validating relational integrity.
 - **Markdown (.md)**: Used to document the analysis report, key findings, and business recommendations in a structured and readable format.
-- **Tableau:** Utilized to visualize key metrics and trends through clear, interactive dashboards and charts.